Your guide to admissions, scholarships & grants

 How many students will earn an International Leadership Scholarship?

-Verto Education will provide twenty students with a Verto International Leadership Award scholarship which will cover a third of the tuition ($5,000) toward the fall or full year program.
+Verto Education will provide twenty students with a Verto International Leadership Award scholarship which will cover $5,000 toward tuition for either the fall semester or full year program.
 Five runner-up scholarship awards will be granted in the amount of $1,000 each.

 Why School Counselor Nominations?